 Monday-Friday7:30 a.m.-5:30 p.m.

 Colorado winter storms and heavy rains have a big impact on flood potential.
 A floodplain is an area near a water source that is at a greater risk of being covered by flood water.
-Floodplains FAQs
+Take a look at the Jefferson County Floodplains brochure with answers to some of the most frequently asked questions.

 Floods are one of the most common hazards in the United States.
 However, all floods are not alike.
 Riverine floods develop slowly, sometimes over a period of days.
 Flash floods can develop quickly, sometimes in just a few minutes, without any visible signs of rain.
 Flash floods also often have a dangerous wall of roaring water that carries a deadly cargo of rocks, mud and other debris, which can sweep away many things in its path.
 Overland flooding occurs outside a defined river or stream, such as when a levee or dam is breached.
 Flooding can also occur from a dam break producing effects similar to flash floods.
 Be aware of flood hazards no matter where you live, but especially if you live in a low lying area, near water or downstream from a dam.
 Even very small streams, gullies, creeks, culverts, dry streambeds or low lying grounds that appear harmless in dry weather can flood.

 Planning and Zoning staff can answers questions related to floodplain management, including determining if a property is located within a floodplain within Jefferson County.
-Copies of elevation certificates can be obtained at the bottom of this page or by contacting the Planning and Zoning Division.
+Copies of elevation certificates can be obtained on the Floodplains Elevation Certificates page or by contacting the Planning and Zoning Division.

 For additional floodplain information or questions please contact the Jefferson County Planning and Zoning Division at 303-271-8700.
 In addition, see our FAQs regarding floodplains in Jefferson County.